 This post may contain affiliate links.
 Please read my disclosure policy.

-Baked Eggplant Parmesan with homemade marinara and plenty of cheesy goodness!
+Baked Eggplant Parmesan with plenty of cheesy goodness!

 Baked Eggplant Parmesan is filling and flavorful, Italian comfort food; and leftovers reheat very well in the microwave!

 This is one of my husband’s favorite meals.
 He loves it so much, he frequently orders eggplant Parmesan from our best local Italian restaurant.
 However, he says my lightened up version is way better than the fried eggplant he usually eats.
 How about that?
 Better than restaurant quality!